-Choose your favorite subject: math, reading, writing, science, social studies, computers, music or a foreign language.
+Choose your favorite subject: math, reading, writing, science or social studies.
 Work with a student who needs extra attention in that area.
-Choose to mentor your student before, during or after school to help give him/her advice and direction in tasks such as completing everyday assignments or developing a challenging project.
+Mentor your student during the school day to help give him/her advice and direction in tasks such as completing everyday assignments or developing a challenging project.

 Eat breakfast with a student or a small group of students at the school cafeteria (could be a great activity on your way to work).
 Be a mentor by assisting your student(s) with a class assignment, discussing a book, or just chatting.
 This is a time to enjoy eating and fun conversation!